 \section{Discussion}

-Our knowledge can be used in terms of increasing the performance of in-context learning where their corpus is small, and demand exists for collecting more corpus.
+Our knowledge can be used to increase the performance of in-context learning when the corpus is small or/and there exists demand for collecting more corpus.
 In the case of XGLM \cite{lin2021few}, which is a concurrent work on multilingual GPT-3, achieved better in-context learning performance for many languages.
 However, it does not reach the performance of a single language model.
 We hope our observation can give insight into what types of pretraining to be collected more, both for multilingual model and low-resource language model.

 Another notable example comes from Gopher \cite{rae2021scaling}, which is a concurrent work on state-of-the-art in-context learner. \citet{rae2021scaling} determine the ratio between subcorpora based on the perplexity of the validation corpus.
 They implicitly claim that this ratio results in better downstream task performance, but do not address explicit evidence for this.
 On the other hand, we are in a position to doubt the strong correlation between perplexity and in-context learning, especially in the few-shot setting.
 We hope our findings contribute to making better in-context learners along with other research.